Red mist descends in World Cup yellow card record

 Last updated on .From the section World Cup

-For 100 minutes, Friday's World Cup quarter-final between the Netherlands and Argentina looked as though it would be remembered another couple of magic Lionel Messi moments.
+For 100 minutes, Friday's World Cup quarter-final between the Netherlands and Argentina looked as though it would be remembered for another couple of magic Lionel Messi moments.

 Then, it appeared Wout Weghorst had stolen the thunder by scoring a dramatic equaliser from a brilliantly clever free-kick deep into injury time.

-However, once the dust settled on Argentina's victory by penalty shootout - 4-3, after a 2-2 draw - one number will remain indelibly linked with this game - 18.
+However, once the dust settled on Argentina's victory by penalty shootout - 4-3, after a 2-2 draw - one number will remain indelibly linked with this game: 18.

-That was the number of yellow cards shown during the match - a record for a World Cup match.
+That was the number of yellow cards shown - a record for a World Cup match.

 Historians will argue that other matches in World Cup history were dirtier.
-Think 'The Battle of Santiago' in 1962, in which Chile and Italy brawled throughout and the BBC's David Coleman described it as "the most stupid, appalling, disgusting and disgraceful exhibition of football in the history of the game".
+Think 'The Battle of Santiago' in 1962, in which Chile and Italy brawled throughout and which the BBC's David Coleman described as "the most stupid, appalling, disgusting and disgraceful exhibition of football in the history of the game".

 Think Portugal's last-16 win over the Netherlands in 2006, featuring 16 cards, including four sendings off.